kolbyniblack/osticket-prereqs/README.md

 <h1>(1)Install / Enable IIS in Windows WITH CGI</h1>

- In the Windows desktop search bar, look up <b>"Control Panel"</b> - The window seen in the image below will open <br /> Next -> <b>Follow the images with their corresponding letter(s) below</b>
+ In the Windows desktop search bar, look up <b>"Control Panel"</b> - The window seen in the image below will open <br /> Next -> <b>Follow the images below step-by-step according to their Roman-Numeral</b>

 <p>
-(A) Once this window appears, make sure you double-click on the icon that reads "PROGRAMS"
+(I) Once this window appears, make sure you double-click on the icon that reads "PROGRAMS"
 </p>

 ![image](https://github.com/user-attachments/assets/72eff9fb-344b-4449-985f-cc929bcf0a2a)